zama-ai/concrete-ml/docs/built-in-models/linear.md

 Models are also compatible with some of scikit-learn's main workflows, such as `Pipeline()` or `GridSearch()`.

+## Quantization parameters

+The `n_bits` parameter controls the bit-width of the inputs and weights of the linear models.
+When a non-linear mapping is applied by the model, such as _exp_ or _sigmoid_, currently Concrete-ML applies it on the client-side, on clear-text values that are the decrypted output of the linear part of the model.
+Thus, Linear Models do not use table lookups, and can, therefore, use high precision integers for weight and inputs.
+The `n_bits` parameter can be set to `8` or more bits for models with up to 300 input dimensions.
+When the input has more dimensions, `n_bits` must be reduced to `6-7`.
+Accuracy and R2 scores are preserved down to `n_bits=6`, compared to the non-quantized float models from scikit-learn.

 ## Example

 Here is an example below of how to use a LogisticRegression model in FHE on a simple data set for classification.
 A more complete example can be found in the [LogisticRegression notebook](ml_examples.md).